goschtl/zope/bluebream/website/docs/v1.0/tutorial4.rst

 commenting must be possible.

-*Edit* - Editing ticket details (after it is created) is only a permission given to the Admin possesses (for moderation), since we would not want a regular user to be able to manipulate tickets after creation.
+*Edit* - Editing ticket details (after it is created) is only a permission given to the admin user (for moderation), since we would not want a regular user to be able to manipulate tickets after creation.

-*Delete* - The Admin must be able to get rid of messages, of course.
+*Delete* - The admin must be able to get rid of comments, of course.
-Therefore the Delete permission is assigned to her.
-Note that this permission does not allow the Admin to delete ticket collector objects.
+Therefore the delete permission is assigned to her.
+Note that this permission does not allow the admin to delete ticket collector objects.

 Let's define the permissions now.
 Note that they must appear at the very beginning of the configuration file, so that they will be defined by the